Course Information

 By registering for a course, you accept and agree to the above terms of the cancellation policy.

 We do not record these classes, and recording of these classes is prohibited.
-If a student misses a class, it may be possible to arrange a make-up class in the same semester, if available.
+If a student misses a class, it may be possible to arrange a make-up class in the same 10-week or 5-week session, if available.
 More information will be provided in the Welcome Email.

-If you need to switch to a different level or section after your course has begun, it may be possible pending availability and is only possible within the same semester (e.g., within the same 10-week semester, 5-week semester, weekend intensive, etc.).
+If you need to switch to a different level or section after your course has begun, it may be possible pending availability and is only possible within the same session (e.g., within the same 10-week session, 5-week session, weekend intensive, etc.).
 Please contact the office.

 Required Textbooks